Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe that my skills and experience make me a suitable candidate for this role.
-I would love the opportunity to discuss further with you about the ways I can be a valuable asset the team.
+I am confident that my qualifications and experiences make me a excellent candidate for this job.
+I would welcome the opportunity to further discuss with you about how I can add value to your team.

 Sincerely,